corda/corda-solutions/bn-apps/cordapp-updates-distribution/design/design.md

 `cds-lib` will support the following transports:
 * *HTTP(s)*.
 Available in Maven Resolver out-of-the-box with proxy- and repository- level authentications support.
 * *Corda Flows*.
-Will be used if `cds-lib` is invoked from within Corda Node.
+Transport implementation that allows transferring files over Corda Flows.
 * *Corda RPC*.
-Its essentially the same as *Corda Flows*, with the difference that the *RPC* version will be used if `cds-lib` is invoked from outside of a Corda node.
+Its essentially the same as *Corda Flows*, with the difference that the *RPC* version can be used if `cds-lib` is invoked from outside of a Corda node.

 Preferred transport will be overridable via custom property. *HTTP(s)* transport will be used by default.